 What is a resume meaning?

-Resume is the most common document required from job applicants.
+A resume is the most common document required from job applicants.

 Typically, a resume is a brief summary of all skills, abilities, qualification, work history and educational background of a candidate.
 It is possible to mention the biggest professional achievements.
 In addition, it can contain a resume objective and career summary statement, however, these sections are optional.
 Mainly, it should be concise and laconic.
 Generally, one page is enough to create a resume, but sometimes it can contain 2 pages.
-It’s intended to be short, because a hiring manager on average spends just few seconds to skim applicant’s resume.
+It’s intended to be short because a hiring manager on average spends just a few seconds to skim applicant’s resume.

 It’s important to adjust a resume to a specific position in order to fit the needs and requirements.
 If you think that some of your past career experience won’t make any difference to an HR — erase it.

 It’s a daunting task to write a successful resume.
 But our guidance is called to facilitate this tedious process.
 Your main goal is to create a resume that will convince a recruiter to call you!
 Focus on your best skills, abilities, and qualification that will make you stand out from the pile of similar-looking resume and show that you are the best fit for the desired position.
 Now check out this step-by-step instruction.

 It’s better to select a format according to the type of job opening and company’s culture.
 There exist three types of resume — chronological, functional and combination formats.
 Each of them corresponds to specific requirements and needs and has some advantages.

 - chronological resume format is the most common in resume writing.
 It is perfect for all job openings and all levels of professional expertise.

 - functional resume format puts emphasis on applicant’s skills, abilities, and achievements.
 But it’s applicable just for expert level professionals.

 - combination resume format incorporates both chronological and functional characteristics.
 It is focused on experience as well as on abilities and skills.
 This format will suite experts in a specific career field, and even if you lack experience or want to switch your career.